 Wilts & Berks Canal

-Undeterred by such local difficulties, the trust has, over the years, restored numerous locks, bridges, culverts and spill weirs, and an increasing number of sections are in water.
-The two ends of the canal that connect up to other waterways are, of course, key: a length of canal in the east now joins the Thames from a new line which created a new junction (Jubilee Junction funded by IWA during its Jubilee year) and starts a new line westwards, because the original junction in Abingdon was unuseable.
-The Melksham Link, which will join the Wilts & Berks Canal to the Kennet & Avon and River Avon in the west, is within the planning process and this year the trust hopes to hear that this long-awaited step forward can commence.
+Despite these difficulties, over the years the trust has restored numerous locks, bridges, culverts and spill weirs, and a small but increasing number of sections are in water.
+The two ends of the canal that connect up to other waterways are, of course, key.
+A short length of canal in the east now connects to the Thames at Abingdon.
+The Melksham Link, which will join the Wilts & Berks Canal to the Kennet & Avon and River Avon in the west, is within the planning process and in 2021 the trust hopes to hear that this long-awaited step forward can commence.

-Possible financial support via a Highways England fund is being actively pursued to get the canal under the M4, which is a serious physical barrier to full restoration.
-The trust continues to work with Swindon Borough Council to understand how the canal can feature in the redevelopment and regeneration of the town centre and to the east of the A419 road.
-Flood alleviation is a major part of the story here, and the benefit that the restored canal will bring to new developments is being actively promoted by the trust, both regionally and nationally.
+Financial support via a Highways England fund has begun, with just over £42,000 for design and feasibility studies to get the canal under the M4, the greatest barrier to full restoration.
+Feasibility in this case means how, not whether, it can be done, and other funding partners will be needed in due course.
+This will mean that well over half the distance between Swindon and Royal Wootton Bassett will be in water and navigable.
+Elsewhere in Swindon the trust continues to work with the Borough Council to safeguard and secure the line through the New Eastern Villages development to the east of the A419.
+Flood alleviation is a major part of the story here, and the benefits that the restored canal will bring to new developments are being actively promoted by the trust, both regionally and nationally.

-The Melksham, Calne & Chippenham branch are gradually working their way through the various elements at the Pewsham site: the dry dock has been revealed and rebricked, the middle pound waiting wall has been rebuilt and work will hopefully start on the top lock bridge during 2020.
+The Melksham, Calne & Chippenham branch members are working their way through the various elements at the Pewsham site: the dry dock has been revealed and rebricked, the middle pound waiting wall has been rebuilt and work will hopefully start on the top lock bridge and associated structures during 2021.
+The trust’s park at Shrivenham in East Vale adopted a different approach, with the objective of increasing the biodiversity on the site.
+The working party’s efforts have had extensive support from local business volunteers and other forms of community engagement.
+Partly as a result, the trust has received a generous grant from IWA which will enable the existing section to be rewatered and further biodiversity and community engagement work to be undertaken.